pablodecm/phd_thesis/src/101_chapter_1.md

 the initial hadron remnants followed by light blue ellipses.
-For completeness, an additional hard interaction within the same hadron-hadron process is shown in purple, which often has to be accounted for to obtain realistic simulations.
+For completeness, an additional hard interaction within the same hadron-hadron process is shown in purple, which often has to be accounted to obtain realistic simulations.
 ](gfx/101_chapter_1/event_shower.pdf){
 #fig:event_shower width=70%}